ekaterina-egorova/py-course/math/readme.md

-Linear regression task
+* Linear regression task
-Checking H0 that Pi numbers are uniformly distributed
+* Checking H0 that Pi numbers are uniformly distributed
+* Screens with result of running